tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

    establishment procedure, by enabling the log components LteUeRrc and LteEnbRrc

- * then check packet transmissions on the data plane, starting by enabling the log componbents LteUeNetDevice and the EpcSgwPgwApplication, then EpcEnbApplication, then moving down the LTE radio stack (PDCP, RLC, MAC, and finally PHY).
+ * then check packet transmissions on the data plane, starting by enabling the log components LteUeNetDevice and the EpcSgwPgwApplication, then EpcEnbApplication, then moving down the LTE radio stack (PDCP, RLC, MAC, and finally PHY).
 All this until you find where packets stop being processed / forwarded.